 Only use sudo, pkexec and admin:// when absolutely necessary2.1.
 With sudo, pkexec and admin:// you give yourself root permissions (administrator power).
 You should only do that for system administration applications and never for ordinary applications.

 Unnecessary use of sudo (and pkexec and admin://) can mess up your file and directory permissions, causing all kinds of weird malfunctions.

 When you launch an ordinary application with sudo, that application creates files and directories that are the property of root, and not of you.
 Plus it changes the ownership of some existing files to root.

 Never launch ordinary applications with sudo (or pkexec or admin://).
 It's unnecessary, it's dangerous and you run a big risk of messing up the permissions of your own files.

 Be careful with add-ons, extensions, applets and desklets3.
 Be careful with the add-ons, extensions, applets and desklets that you install.
 Because some of them can cause lots of problems:

-And keep their number down anyway: don't turn Firefox and Chromium/Chrome into a Christmas tree.
+And keep their number down anyway: don't turn Firefox and Chrome into a Christmas tree.
 The more extensions you install, the slower your browser becomes.
 Furthermore, some add-ons may cause malfunctions in other add-ons, or even in the browser itself.

 Have you already become the victim of such an add-on?
 Then cleanse your web browser like this (item 10).